bindian0509/bindian0509/README.md

 - 👯 I’m looking to collaborate on Solution Architecting
 - 🤔 I’m looking for help with Docker/Kubernetes
 - 💬 Ask me about Java, SQL or NoSQL database
-- 📫 How to reach me: bharatv@outlook.in
+- 📫 How to reach me: bharatv [at] outlook.in
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Join me to find out